-The current house facade is setback 25.3 ft from the western border of the property line which looks to begin approx. 1 foot after the Kenwood Avenue street sidewalk.
+The current house facade is setback 25.3 ft from the property line's western border, which looks to begin approx.-1 foot after the Kenwood Avenue street sidewalk.
 The proposed design appears to be compatible with the historic district's setbacks and site location.